 You want to access some new online tool, so you send a request to the IT department or supplier.
 This raises a ticket for the request, which is forwarded to the relevant team or individual.
 The IT personnel will begin investigating, asking you some questions about your request.
 Once they’ve gathered enough information, they’ll begin working to resolve the request and close the ticket.
 You might have an opportunity to give some feedback about your experience, and if you encounter an issue, the ticket can be reopened.

 This describes the ticket lifecycle, which comprises the following phases:

 Before connecting each process to the appropriate metric, let’s quickly cover the areas we’re discussing.
-The below list is not exhaustive, but it covers the most important ticketing processes found across ITSM frameworks such as ITIL.
+The below list is not exhaustive, but it covers the most important processes related to ticketing found across ITSM frameworks such as ITIL.

 - Incident Management: Incident Management is the process of restoring normal IT service operations as quickly as possible when incidents (unplanned disruptions or failures) occur.

 - Service Request Management: Service Request Management deals with handling user requests for standard services, such as password resets, software installations, and hardware procurement.

 - Change Management (AKA Change Control and Change Governance): Change Management is the process of controlling and managing changes to the IT environment in a structured manner.
 In some frameworks, this process is also referred to as "Change Control" or "Change Governance."

 - Problem Management (AKA Error Control or Root Cause Analysis): Problem Management aims to identify and eliminate the root causes of recurring incidents or to prevent potential incidents from occurring.